Sets a user-defined error handler function

 The fourth parameter is optional, errline, which contains the line number the error was raised at, as an integer.

-Can be used to mask the triggering of the error_handler function just like the error_reporting ini setting controls which errors are shown.
-Without this mask set the error_handler will be called for every error regardless to the setting of the error_reporting setting.
+Can be used to mask the triggering of the callback function just like the error_reporting ini setting controls which errors are shown.
+Without this mask set the callback will be called for every error regardless to the setting of the error_reporting setting.

 Return

-Returns a string containing the previously defined error handler (if any).
-If the built-in error handler is used NULL is returned.
-NULL is also returned in case of an error such as an invalid callback.
+Returns the previously defined error handler (if any).
+If the built-in error handler is used null is returned.
 If the previous error handler was a class method, this function will return an indexed array with the class and the method name.

 Examples